Utjiman/Utjiman_portfolio/README.md

 ## <a id="about-me"></a>👋 About Me

 Hi there!
 I’m a curious and driven **AI/System Developer** with a knack for solving problems and building creative solutions.
-I’m currently finishing my studies at **NBI Handelsakademin**, where I’ve been diving deep into object-oriented programming and artificial intelligence.
-During my internship at **CGI**, I got hands-on experience working with AI-driven projects that tackle real-world challenges.
+I’m currently finishing my studies at **NBI Handelsakademin**, where I’ve been focusing on object-oriented programming and artificial intelligence.

+My recent thesis explored how metadata impacts chatbot performance in RAG systems, and I’m currently interning as a **Data Engineer at Preem**, working with **Azure Databricks** to model complex business data from different systems.

 I love exploring new technologies, simplifying complex problems, and collaborating with others to create meaningful solutions.
 When I’m not coding, you can find me cheering for **IFK Göteborg**, playing some golf, or spending time with my family.